Data-driven quantification of model-form uncertainty in Reynolds-averaged simulations of wind farms: Methodology

 \subsection{Modeling cases and simulation details}

 This study focuses on three different wind-farm layouts (Cases A, B, and C), each including six rows of turbines with configurations shown in \autoref{fig:domains}.
 The first turbine's distance from the domain inlet is set to be equal to $5D$ for all cases, where $D$ is the turbine's rotor diameter.
 In Case A, the turbines are spaced $7D$ apart from their upstream counterparts.
-The turbine spacing is equal to $5D$ in Case B. In Case C, the even turbine rows are relocated $1D$ in the positive $y$-direction.
+The turbine spacing is equal to $5D$ in Case B. The second case is considered to investigate a condition with a closer turbine spacing resulting in increased turbulence and velocity deficit in the wake region.
+In order to study the performance of the proposed framework in a case with partial wake, in Case C, the even turbine rows are relocated $1D$ in the positive $y$-direction.
 In the $x$-direction, Case C has the same turbine spacing as that of Case A.

 In the RANS framework, the computational domain has a dimension of 4400 m $\times$ 400 m $\times$ 355 m in the $x$, $y$, and $z$ directions, respectively.
 According to the grid-dependency analysis performed in our previous study \cite{eidi2021model}, a nonuniform mesh with 234 and 58 cells in the $x$ and $z$ directions and a uniform grid with $\Delta y$ = 10 m in the $y$-direction is used for the three cases.
 A non-rotating actuator-disk model \cite{Calaf2010} with an induction coefficient of $a=0.25$, and a modified thrust coefficient of $C^\prime_T =4a /(1-a)=$ 4/3 based on the velocity at the rotor area, is used to model the turbines with hub height of $z_{h}$ = 70 m and $D$ = 80 m.
 At the inlet boundary, the ABL logarithmic equation \cite{van2019improved} is used to compute the airflow velocity with $u_{h}$ = 8 m/s, and at the outlet, a zero-gradient condition is imposed.
 The no-slip condition is satisfied on the ground (i.e., flat terrain), and the logarithmic velocity profile is used to adjust the velocity at the top boundary.
 The zero-gradient condition is used for the pressure at the inlet, top, and ground boundaries, while the relative pressure at the outlet is set to zero.
 The incoming turbulence intensity at the hub height ($I=\sqrt{2k/3}/\bar{u}_{h}$) is 5.8\%, and the value of the aerodynamic surface roughness ($z_{0}$) is adjusted to be consistent with these quantities.
 Appropriate wall functions for $k$, $\varepsilon$, and $\nu_{T}$ are utilized to predict the optimal values regarding the ABL velocity profile on the ground boundary \cite{hargreaves2007use}.
 For all flow parameters, the cyclic boundary condition is applied at the side walls.
 The governing equations for the baseline and perturbed RANS models (($I$) and ($VI$) in \autoref{fig:RANS_UQ}) are solved using the finite volume method implemented in a solver in the open-source package of OpenFOAM v2006.
 To handle the pressure-velocity coupling, the steady-state semi-implicit pressure linked equation (SIMPLE) algorithm \cite{ferziger2002computational} is used.